I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nc-ndis-miniport-idle-notification.md

 <p> </p>

 ## -remarks
 <p>The <i>MiniportIdleNotification</i> handler function is required for miniport drivers that support the NDIS selective suspend interface.
-For more information about how the driver registers its selective suspend handler functions, see <a href="NULL">Registering NDIS Selective Suspend Handler Functions</a>.</p>
+For more information about how the driver registers its selective suspend handler functions, see <a href="netvista.registering_ndis_selective_suspend_handler_functions">Registering NDIS Selective Suspend Handler Functions</a>.</p>

 <p>NDIS sets the <i>ForceIdle</i> parameter to <b>FALSE</b> when the network adapter has been inactive for longer than the idle time-out period.
 Therefore, NDIS <i>selectively suspends</i> only the network adapter.

 </p>

 <p>The duration of the idle time-out period is specified by the value of the <b>*SSIdleTimeout</b> INF keyword.
-For more information about this keyword, see <a href="NULL">Standardized INF Keywords for NDIS Selective Suspend</a>.
+For more information about this keyword, see <a href="netvista.standardized_inf_keywords_for_ndis_selective_suspend">Standardized INF Keywords for NDIS Selective Suspend</a>.

 </p>